pypa/packaging.python.org/source/distributing.rst

 <http://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins>`_
 that register your script interfaces, and let the toolchain handle the work of turning these interfaces into actual scripts [2]_.
-The scripts will be generated during the install of your :term:`distribution <Distribution>`.
+The scripts will be generated during the install of your :term:`distribution package`.

 For more information, see `Automatic Script Creation
 <http://pythonhosted.org/setuptools/setuptools.html#automatic-script-creation>`_